Blog

 Informatics Start With Advanced Laboratory Information System Software

 The role of laboratory informatics is becoming increasingly vital as healthcare processes and data continue to grow in complexity and volume.
-Efficiently managing staff, lab workflows, and data is essential to ensure that healthcare providers can quickly and seamlessly access the information they need to diagnose conditions and make timely treatment decisions.
+Efficiently managing staff, clinical lab workflow, and data is essential to ensure that healthcare providers can quickly and seamlessly access the information they need to diagnose conditions and make timely treatment decisions.

 Laboratory data comes in many forms, including patient demographics, patient samples, test results, and patient history.
-This data is typically managed by a laboratory information system (LIS software).
+This data is typically managed by a medical laboratory information system (LIS software).

 A laboratory information system software solution records, updates, and stores patient-related information, tracks samples, and generates and distributes lab reports.

-Learn More: Comparing LigoLab Informatics Platform with Legacy Laboratory Information Systems
+Discover More: Comparing LigoLab Informatics Platform with Legacy Laboratory Information Systems

 Examples of Advanced Laboratory Information Systems